mike-lischke/website-antlr-ng/public/lexer-rules.md

 WS : [ \r\t\n]+ -> skip ;
 ```

-## Redundant String Literals
+## Conflicting String Literals

-Be careful that you don’t specify the same string literal on the right-hand side of multiple lexer rules.
-Such literals are ambiguous and could match multiple token types.
-ANTLR makes this literal unavailable to the parser.
+Be careful that you don’t specify the same string literal on the right-hand side of multiple lexer rules (see also the keywords vs identifiers section above, which is related).
+Such literals are ambiguous and could theoretically match multiple token types (but in reality the first token will always be used, see the note at the top of the file).
 The same is true for rules across modes.
 For example, the following lexer grammar defines two tokens with the same character sequence:

 ```antlr
 lexer grammar L;